Everything You Need to Know About Crypto 1099s in 2024

 The Form 1099-K states your cumulative amount traded in a tax year - that is, the total value of crypto that you have bought, sold, or traded on an exchange.
 This form is also known as a Payment Card and Third-Party Network Transactions Form.
-This crypto 1099 is commonly used by credit card companies and payment processors like PayPal to report payment transactions that they’ve processed for third parties.
+This crypto 1099 is commonly used by credit card companies and payment processors like PayPal to report payment transactions they’ve processed for third parties.

 Exchanges that send Form 1099-K typically send it to US traders who have made 200 or more transactions, the volume of which equals $20,000 or more.
 The American Rescue Plan of 2021 lowered this threshold to $600 but the IRS has delayed it.

-Note that the amount on the 1099-K does not represent your total capital gain or loss, and you don’t need to include the amounts on this document on your tax return.
-Don’t be alarmed if the number on your 1099-K is a larger number than you’d expect.
-It’s merely a report of your trading volume to the IRS.
-If you trade often, you may have a very large trading volume while also not having that large a gain or loss.
+Note that the amount on the 1099-K does not represent your total capital gain or loss, and you don’t need to include the amounts on this document in your tax return.
+Do not be alarmed if the number on your 1099-K is larger than you’d expect.
+This is merely a report of your trading volume to the IRS.
+If you trade often, you may have a very large trading volume while not having a large gain or loss.

 Which exchanges send Form 1099-K?

 What do I need to do on my crypto taxes if I get a Form 1099-K?

 As is the case for many crypto tax forms, if you’ve received a Form 1099-K, so has the IRS.
 The form alerts the IRS that you have been trading cryptocurrency and thus you will likely be expected to report crypto on your tax return.

 The 1099-K doesn’t report individual transactions, just the cumulative amount traded.
 You will need to report each transaction—as well as any other crypto transactions from any exchange—in order to calculate your crypto taxes.
 If you fail to file, you may be audited by the IRS.